Fântânele-Cogealac Wind Farm: Description

 The wind farm occupies 1100 ha of open field, 600 ha in Fântânele and 500 ha in Cogealac communes.
 The wind farm is north of Constanţa, 17 km west from the shore of the Black Sea.

 The entire project required a capital investment of approximately €1.1 billion.
 Fântânele-Cogealac wind farm is the largest onshore wind farm in Europe surpassing the 539 MW Whitelee Wind Farm in Scotland, United Kingdom.
 The wind farm will account for 10% of the total green energy production in Romania at completion.

 As the figures given above were published before the turbines had been operational for a full year they are projected rather than recorded figures.
 Wind speed is not constant, therefore, a wind farm's annual energy production never achieves the sum of the generator nameplate ratings multiplied by the total hours in a year.
 The ratio of actual productivity in a year to this theoretical maximum is called the capacity factor.
 Typical capacity factors are 20–40%, with values at the upper end of the range achieved on particularly favourable sites.
-The expected capacity factor for Fântânele-Cogealac Wind Farm, calculated from the company's projected figures, is 30%.